rupertcw/pytest-performance/README.rst

 License
 -------

-Distributed under the terms of the `BSD-3`_ license, "pytest-performance" is free and open source software
+Distributed under the terms of the `MIT`_ license, "pytest-performance" is free and open source software

 Issues